portail-fresh/technical-documentation/docs/SourcePurposeEN.md

   - toc
 ---

-# Objectif de l'intégration de la source - Purpose of using the source in the study
+# Purpose of using the source in the study
-Finalité de l’utilisation de la source dans le cadre de l'étude

 Purpose of using the source in the study
 <table>